• Skip to main content

 • Almond flour: Almond flour is packed with protein and is the base for this recipe.

 • Peanut butter: Peanut butter is a great source of good fats and protein.
 The peanut butter helps hold these bars together.
+I use a creamy, no-sugar-added option.

 • Sea salt: Optional.
 If you like the addition of sea salt, you're welcome to add it.
-The natural peanut butter I used was already salted so I used less.
+The natural peanut butter I used was already salted, so I used less.
 However, if yours is unsalted, I recommend using ½ teaspoon of sea salt.

-• For the Bars Base
+For the Bars Base

 • Homemade dark chocolate: